w3f/General-Grants-Program/grants/speculative/defi_flowchain.md

 # Flowchain by Laminar
 Laminar is a DeFi protocol company providing open finance building blocks such as stable currency and margin trading protocols.
+Flowchain is one of the focusing R&D projects.

 ## Project Description
 We are building a high throughput low cost specialised trading parachain for Polkadot using Laminar's Flow Protocol.
 We have been R&D our protocol on Ethereum, and ultimately we aim to bridge the on-and-off ramp trading experience with the scale and speed needed, hence we are extending our R&D to Polkadot and substrate.
 We already have high networth customer base to tap into for our intended Ethereum mainnet launch, and we believe this will accelerate adoption and bring meaningful transactions to Polkadot and the DeFi industry in general.